kamranahmedse/developer-roadmap/src/data/roadmaps/angular/content/angular-architecture@DE3cMpeRYuUPw2ADtfS-3.md

 # Angular Architecture

-Angular follows a modular architecture pattern, dividing the application into distinct modules, components, services, and other elements.
-This approach enhances code organization and maintainability.

-## Key Building Blocks

-- Modules: Containers grouping related components, services, directives, and other elements.
-They ensure proper encapsulation and reusability.
-- Components: The building blocks of Angular applications, representing parts of the user interface with associated logic.
-They consist of templates, styles, and a class defining behavior.
-- Services: Encapsulate reusable business logic, data manipulation, and API communication.
-They enable data and functionality sharing across components.
-- Directives: HTML attributes or elements extending HTML functionality, allowing reusable behaviors across the application.
-- Pipes: Transform data before displaying it in templates, providing convenient ways to format, filter, and sort data.
+Angular follows a modular architecture pattern, dividing the application into distinct modules, components, services, and other elements, which enhances code organization and maintainability.
+The key building blocks include modules, which are containers grouping related components, services, directives, and other elements to ensure proper encapsulation and reusability.
+Components are the building blocks of Angular applications, representing parts of the user interface with associated logic, consisting of templates, styles, and a class defining behavior.
+Services encapsulate reusable business logic, data manipulation, and API communication, enabling data and functionality sharing across components.
+Directives are HTML attributes or elements that extend HTML functionality, allowing reusable behaviors across the application.
+Lastly, pipes transform data before displaying it in templates, providing convenient ways to format, filter, and sort data.

 Visit the following resources to learn more: